 Rental assistance in North Carolina.

 Find help with paying rent in North Carolina.
 There are statewide resources and agencies at the county as well as city level that offer rent relief to low-income families.
 These organizations provide rental assistance, security deposit help, and free legal aid to tenants.
-Low-income families can get free grant money or hardship funds to pay all types of housing.
+Low-income families can get free grant money or hardship funds to pay all types of housing, including back rent payments due to a landlord.
 Find places in your community to apply at for rent assistance in NC.

 All funds that help with back rent are first come-served, with income and asset requirements (as well as others) in place.
-Every county and city in NC has local agencies that provide financial assistance, social services or free stuff (such as furniture for an apartment).
+Every county and city in NC has local agencies that provide financial assistance for housing or rent relief from social services.
+As the goal is to limit, if not stop, homelessness in North Carolina.
 Some of that money can go towards paying rent.
 Or there may be funds to help tenants pay utility bills to stop an eviction.

 In addition, there are other housing programs such as transitional apartments, income subsidized houses in North Carolina, or SSVF for veterans.
 Or apply for government grants to pay back rent as part of homeless prevention and more.
-In addition, the emergency financial assistance for paying back rent, both short and long term, is also combined with other social services, such as emergency rent assistance for a single mom in NC is offered with government benefits.
-The goal is on long term financial stability.
+In addition, the emergency financial assistance for paying back rent, both short and long term, is also combined with other social services.
+As an example. emergency rent assistance for a single mom in NC is offered with government benefits.
+The goal is on long term financial stability and learn how to get help from various programs below.

 Financial help with rent in NC for rent from statewide organizations